-Predicted future demand cannot be met solely by readily available ground water supplies in some areas
+Predicted future demand cannot be met solely by readily available ground water supplies in some areas.

 Ground water supplies are not infinite.
-There is potential for additional groundwater development, however, the Treasure Valley aquifer is not homogeneous.
+There is potential for additional ground water development, however the Treasure Valley aquifer is not homogeneous.
 Characteristics vary locally and regionally (and by depth).
-This variation results in limited availability of ground water supplies in some areas to meet existing and future needs.
-Ground water supplies are especially limited in southeast Ada County, and the Lake Lowell area.
+This variation results in limited availability of ground water supplies to meet existing and future needs in some areas.
+Ground water supplies are especially limited in southeast Ada County and the Lake Lowell area.
 There are also concerns about ground water levels in the north foothills.
 (IDWR data was used.)

-Increased annual precipitation variability increases uncertainty for meeting existing and future needs utilizing the existing water supply infrastructure
+Uncertainty for meeting existing and future needs utilizing the existing water supply infrastructure will increase as annual precipitation variability increases.

-Because of increased variability, historical hydrological records may not be sufficient for forecasting future conditions.
-Water supply solutions may include better monitoring to improve flow predictions which allow better planning in the short term while planning for future longer term needs in the valley.
+Historical hydrological records may not be sufficient for forecasting future conditions because of increased variability.
+Water supply solutions may include better monitoring to improve flow predictions, which allow better planning in the short-term while planning for future longer-term needs in the valley.

-Predicted intra-year variability is expected to reduce natural flow in the summer and fall Reduced natural flows will result in less water available to fill natural flow water rights.
+Natural flow in the summer and fall is predicted to be reduced.

+Reduced natural flows will result in less water available to fill natural flow water rights.
 This phenomenon results in increased use of stored water from the reservoirs leading to less reservoir carryover.
 Warmer temperatures during the growing season would increase water demand for all uses.